Gundabooka National Park

 Park management activities

 Gundabooka National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 NPWS aims to protect the biodiversity of all parks.
 Gundabooka National Park is no exception.
 Pest control programs in place in Gundabooka protect its native plants and animals.